10th April 2026

 TotFest

-One of the only festivals in Yorkshire catering exclusively to children, TotFest is a day event for little ones under 5.
+One of few festivals in Yorkshire catering exclusively to children, TotFest is a day event for little ones under 5.
 The multi-award-winning festival features over 50 shows and activity zones designed to interact and engage with the minds of young children.
-The 2025 programme is yet to be finalised, but attendees can expect everything from crazy golf to a whole fairground.
+The 2026 programme is yet to be finalised, but attendees can expect everything from crazy golf to a whole fairground.

 Where?
 Wetherby Racecourse, York Road, Wetherby, West Yorkshire, LS22 5EJ.